I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_pointer_attributes.md

 ## Members

-`Column`

-Horizontal coordinate of the pointer's hot spot.

-`Enable`

-Specifies whether the pointer is visible.
-A nonzero value specifies that the pointer is visible.
-A value of zero specifies that the pointer is not visible.

 `Flags`

 A set of flags that specify certain attributes of the pointer. <b>Flags</b> can be a combination of the following values: